tuhh-softsec/microSecEnD/docs/pages/dataset/sqshq_piggymetrics.md

 #### R4 {#rule04}

-This rule is unknown: Identity representations (opaque token) are used at all downstream services and between services for authorization due to @EnableResourceServer annotation, however no indication of a transformation present (see Rule 2 arguments).
+This rule is adhered to: Identity representations (opaque token) are used at all downstream services and between services for authorization due to @EnableResourceServer annotation, however no indication of a transformation present (see Rule 2 arguments).

 #### R5 {#rule05}